ayoayco/blog/_drafts/2018-03-11-who-we-are-and-our-purpose.md

 image: "who-we-are"
 image-attrib: "Photo stock by Lukas from Pexel."
 ---
-<span class="first-letter">F</span>irst things first.
+First things first.
 Before I write any blog at all, I want to take this time to talk about YOU GUYS! --the people for whom I will be writing and the shared purpose we are going to have here in Full Hacker.

 You may be asking, "is this really going to be helpful for me?"